 These web pages constitute an introduction to the chemistry and biochemistry of individual lipid classes, together with an incomparable compendium of information on mass spectrometry of fatty acids.
 In addition, there is a Literature Survey section and a personal blog on lipid science.
 My aim is to explain the importance of naturally occurring lipids to a broad scientific readership, but the reading lists at the end of documents should satisfy those requiring a more specialized knowledge.
 Note the change of name of this website - the original "Lipidhome" coincided with that of an existing software package unfortunately.
 While the URL is not changed yet, it may later.

 Mass spectrometry of fatty acid derivatives

 Lipid matters - the LipidWeb blog

 My personal interests in lipid science are represented in these pages, which began life in 1999 as the website www.lipidlibrary.co.uk, before I donated it to AOCS (retaining the copyright on key items).
-As I am able to update them regularly, my web pages here are much more up-to-date and accurate and they are far better illustrated than the obsolete versions in the Lipidlibrary, and in contrast to the latter I am able to update them regularly.
-Many new documents have been added in all sections.
-The AOCS Lipid Library in its present revised form no longer meets the standards of presentation or accuracy that I require for my web pages.
+As I am able to update them regularly, my web pages here are much more up-to-date and accurate, and they are far better illustrated than obsolete versions elsewhere.

 This website was created and is maintained by William (Bill) W. Christie

 Site Updated: February 20th, 2017